michael-hahn/django-1/django/splice/README.md

 Notice that `to_python()` and `simple_synthesis()` should return an untrusted `datetime` object, not Python's original `datetime` object.
 This can also be done by subclassing both `UntrustedMixin` and `datetime` to create a new class.

+## Create a New Untrusted Class
-The most basic construction looks similar to this:
+The most basic construction to create a new untrusted class looks like this (following the `datetime` example above):
 ```angular2html
 class UntrustedDatetime(UntrustedMixin, datetime):
     def __new__(cls, *args, synthesized=False, **kwargs):